mkschuster/bsfpython/doc/Notes.md

     BSF PairedReads objects as list (i.e. pooled) or separately.

-    However, BSF PairedReads objects that result from different flow-cells could potentially bear the same name, which causes problems with SGE job names that need be unique.
+    However, BSF PairedReads objects that result from different flow cells could potentially bear the same name, which causes problems with SGE job names that need be unique.
     The bsf.data.Collection

-    A remaining problem is that BSF PairedReads and BSF Sample objects from different flow-cells may have the same name.
+    A remaining problem is that BSF PairedReads and BSF Sample objects from different flow cells may have the same name.
 Although the BSF Collection could hold them apart, SGE jobs could still end up with the same name.
     Therefore, it may be desirable to make available the complete hierarchy of ProcessRunFolder,